rafaelmchaves/card-transactions/README.md

 # How to run the application

 ## Pre-requisites:
-It's required java 17, maven and docker
+It's required java 17, maven to run the project.

+These instructions below require Docker to execute.

 ## Run
 I included a run.sh file in the project root folder.